smortezapoor/photogrammabot_pub/Readme.md

 ### __Remote computer

-*PREREQUISITE: You should have Ubuntu 16.04 and ROS Kinetic Desktop installed before proceeding.*
+*PREREQUISITE: You should have Ubuntu 18.04 and ROS Melodic Desktop installed before proceeding.*

 1. Install necessary libraries:
     ```bash